renatoparedes/renatoparedes.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Neuroscience, National University of Cordoba, 2025 (expected)
+* Ph.D in Neuroscience, National University of Cordoba, 2025
 * M.Sc. in Cognitive Science, The University of Edinburgh, 2019
 * B.A. in Psychology, Pontifical Catholic University of Peru, 2016

 Research experience
 ======